-- a) the Gaming, Liquor and Cannabis Act or Gaming, Liquor and Cannabis Regulation; - b) a predecessor of the Gaming, Liquor and Cannabis Act or Gaming, Liquor and Cannabis Regulation; or - a condition imposed on a licence or registration issued or made under the Gaming, Liquor and Cannabis Act or a predecessor of the Act. - 3.2.3 Registration is issued at the discretion of the Board.
-(Added Apr 2022) - 3.2.4 A licensed charity must notify AGLC immediately upon becoming aware of any charity worker being charged with or convicted of an offence listed in section 10 the Gaming, Liquor and Cannabis Regulation.
-(Amended Apr 2022) - 3.2.5 A charity worker must notify AGLC and the licensed charity immediately when charged with or convicted of an offence under:

-(Amended Apr 2022) - a) the Criminal Code (Canada); - b) the Excise Act (Canada) - c) the Food and Drugs Act (Canada); - d) the Income Tax Act (Canada); - e) the Controlled Drugs and Substances Act (Canada), other than under section 4(1) of that Act for possession of any substance included in Schedule II to that Act; - f) a foreign Act or Regulation that is substantially similar to an offence referred to in a), b), c), d) or e) above; - g) the Gaming, Liquor and Cannabis Act (Alberta); or - h) the Gaming, Liquor and Cannabis Regulation (Alberta). - 3.2.6 If a charity worker is charged or convicted, as described in subsection 3.2.5 the Board may take disciplinary action including, but not limited to, suspension or cancellation of the registration. - 3.2.7 If a charity worker has misled the Board, failed to provide information or provided inaccurate information, the Board may take disciplinary action including, but not limited to, suspension or cancellation of the registration.
+3.2.2 Pursuant to section 11 of the Gaming, Liquor and Cannabis Regulation, the Board may refuse to register an applicant if the Board is satisfied that the applicant has within the five years prior to the submission of the application contravened: the Gaming, Liquor and Cannabis Act or Gaming, Liquor and a) Cannabis Regulation; a predecessor of the Gaming, Liquor and Cannabis Act or b) Gaming, Liquor and Cannabis Regulation; or a condition imposed on a licence or registration issued or made c) under the Gaming, Liquor and Cannabis Act or a predecessor of the Act.
+3.2.3 Registration is issued at the discretion of the Board.
+3.2.4 A licensed charity must notify AGLC immediately upon becoming aware of any charity worker being charged with or convicted of an offence listed in section 10 the Gaming, Liquor and Cannabis Regulation.
+3.2.5 A charity worker must notify AGLC and the licensed charity immediately when charged with or convicted of an offence under: a) the Criminal Code (Canada); b) the Excise Act (Canada) the Food and Drugs Act (Canada); c) d) the Income Tax Act (Canada); the Controlled Drugs and Substances Act (Canada), other than e) under section 4(1) of that Act for possession of any substance included in Schedule II to that Act; a foreign Act or Regulation that is substantially similar to an f) offence referred to in a), b), c), d) or e) above; the Gaming, Liquor and Cannabis Act (Alberta); or g) h) the Gaming, Liquor and Cannabis Regulation (Alberta).
+3.2.6 If a charity worker is charged or convicted, as described in subsection 3.2.5 the Board may take disciplinary action including, but not limited to, suspension or cancellation of the registration.
+Original signed by